alexYooDev/yootube-project/README.md

 # yootube-project
-this project aims to retouch on basics of node.js, html, css
+this project aims to retouch on basics of node.js, express.js, mongoDB, html, css